deviprasad80/hello-world/FAQ.md

   ]
  ```

+1.Enter into swss container
+$ docker exec -it swss bash

+2.     edit fdb.json

+[
+     {
+        "FDB_TABLE:Vlan1000:00-00-00-10-20-30": {
+               "port": "Ethernet16",
+               "type": "static"
+           },
+           "OP": “SET“  --> “DEL”: remove
+      }
+]

+3. Apply fdb.json
+swssconfig ./fdb.json

+a. the VLAN configuration should be correct and interface (Ethernet16 in this example) should be 'up'
+ b. config should NOT be reload --> The static fdb configuration not be retained after reload
 ----------------------------------------------------------------------------------------------------------------------------
 ## How to know the interface naming mode?
   Enter the command **show interface naming_mode**.
 Initially it will be "default".